 Many of these regulatory requirements, including NSPS and Maximum Achievable Control Technology standards are expected to be made more stringent over time as a result of stricter ambient air quality standards and other air quality protection goals adopted by the EPA.
 Compliance with these or other new regulations could, among other things, require installation of new emission controls on some of our equipment, result in longer permitting timelines, and significantly increase our capital expenditures and operating costs, which could adversely impact on our business.
-For example, in October 2015, the EPA lowered the National Ambient Air Quality Standard ("NAAQs"), for ozone from 75 to 70 parts per billion for both the eight-hour primary and secondary standards.
-States are expected to implement more stringent requirements as a result of this NAAQs final rule, which could result in stricter permitting requirements, delay or prohibit our ability to obtain such permits, and result in increased expenditures for pollution control equipment, the costs of which could be significant.
-On June 6, 2017, the EPA extended the designations by one year.
-However, on August 2, 2017, EPA Administrator Pruitt withdrew his decision to delay the designations by one year.
+For example, in October 2015, the EPA lowered the National Ambient Air Quality Standard, for ozone from 75 to 70 parts per billion for both the 8-hour primary and secondary standards.
+State implementation of the revised Natural Ambient Air Quality Standard could result in stricter permitting requirements, delay or prohibit our ability to obtain such permits, and result in increased expenditures for pollution control equipment, the costs of which could be significant.
 Additionally, the EPA issued final CAA regulations in 2012 that include NSPS standards for completions of hydraulically fractured natural gas wells, compressors, controllers, dehydrators, storage tanks, natural gas processing plants and certain other equipment.
-In June 2016, the EPA published final rules establishing new emissions standards known as Subpart OOOOa for methane and additional standards for VOCs from certain new, modified and reconstructed equipment and processes in the oil and natural gas source category, including production, processing, transmission and storage activities.
-However, in April the EPA announced that it would review this methane rule and initiate reconsideration proceedings to potentially revise or rescind portions of the rule.
-Substantial uncertainty exists with respect to the implementation of this methane rule.
-Compliance with these and other air pollution control and permitting requirements has the potential to delay the development of oil and natural gas projects and increase costs for us and our customers.
+In June 2016, the EPA published final rules establishing new emission standards for methane and additional standards for VOCs from certain new, modified and reconstructed equipment and processes in the oil and natural gas source category, including production, processing, transmission and storage activities.
+Compliance with these and our customers.
 Moreover, our business could be materially affected if our customers' operations are significantly affected by these or other similar requirements.
-These requirements could increase the cost of doing business for us and our customers and reduce the demand for the oil and natural gas our customers produce, and thus have an adverse effect on the demand for our services.
+These requirements could increase the cost of doing business for us and our customers, reduce the demand for the oil and natural gas our customers produce, and thus have an adverse effect on the demand for our services.

-Climate Change, The U.S. Congress and the EPA, in addition to some state and regional efforts, have in recent years considered legislation or regulations to reduce emissions of GHGs These efforts have included consideration of cap-and-trade programs, carbon taxes, GHG reporting and tracking programs and regulations that directly limit GHG emissions from certain sources.
+Climate Change.
+The U.S. Congress and the EPA, in addition to some state and regional efforts, have in recent years considered legislation or regulations to reduce emissions of GHGs These efforts have included consideration of cap-and-trade programs, carbon taxes, GHG reporting and tracking programs and regulations that directly limit GHG emissions from certain sources.
 In the absence of federal GHG-limiting legislations, the EPA has determined that GHG emissions present a danger to public health and the environment and has adopted regulations that, among other things, restrict emissions of GHGs under existing provisions of the CAA and may require the installation of "best available control technology" to limit emissions of GHGs from any new or significantly modified facilities that we may seek to construct in the future if they would otherwise emit large volumes of GHGs together with other criteria pollutants.
-Also, the EPA has adopted rules requiring the monitoring and annual reporting of GHG emissions from oil and natural gas production, processing, transmission and storage facilities in the U.S. on an annual basis, In October 2015, the EPA amended and expanded the GHG reporting requirements to all segments of the oil and natural gas industry, including gathering and boosting stations as well as completions and workovers from hydraulically fractured oil wells.
-The EPA has also taken steps to limit methane emissions, a GHG, from certain new modified or reconstructed facilities in the oil and natural gas sector through the adoption of a final rule in 2016 establishing Subpart OOOOa standards for methane emissions.
-However, in April 2017, the EPA announced it would initiate reconsideration proceedings to potentially revise or rescind portions of this methane rule.
-Subsequently, effective June 2, 2017, the EPA issued a 90-day stay of certain requirements under the methane rule.
-This stay was vacated by a three-judge panel of the U.S. Court of Appeals for the D.C.
-Circuit on July 3, 2017, and on August 10, 2017, the D.C. circuit rejected petitions for an en banc review of its July 3, 2017 ruling.
-In the interim, on July 16, 2017, the EPA issued a proposed rule that, if finalized, would provide a two-year extension of the initial 90-day stay.
-Substantial uncertainty exists with respect to the implementation of this rule.
+Also, the EPA has adopted rules requiring the monitoring and annual reporting of GHG emissions from oil and natural gas production, processing, transmission and storage facilities in the U.S. on an annual basis.
+In October 2015, the EPA amended and expanded the GHG reporting requirements to all segments of the oil and natural gas industry, including gathering and boosting stations as well as completions and workovers from hydraulically fractured oil wells.
+The EPA has also taken steps to limit methane emissions, a GHG, from certain new modified or reconstructed facilities in the oil and natural gas sector.